-Cognitive behavior therapy more effective than standard care for reducing health anxietyOctober 17th, 2013 in Psychology & Psychiatry /
+Cognitive behavior therapy more effective than standard care for reducing health anxietyOctober 17, 2013 in Medicine & Health / Psychology & Psychiatry

 Cognitive behavioural therapy (CBT) is substantially more effective than standard care at reducing symptoms of health anxiety in medical patients, and can be delivered by non-specialist staff with minimal training at little extra cost.